lainio/err2/README.md

 prevent some code optimisations like function inlining.
 If you have a performance-critical use case, we recommend you to write performance tests to measure the effect.
-As a general guideline for maximum performance we recommend to put error handlers as high in the call stack as possible.
+As a general guideline for maximum performance we recommend to put error handlers as high in the call stack as possible, and use only error checking (`try.To()` calls) in the inner loops.
+And yes, that leads to non-local control structures, but it's the fastest solution.

 The original goal was to make it possible to write similar code than proposed Go2 error handling would allow and do it right now (summer 2019).
-The goal was well aligned with the latest Go2 proposal where it would bring a `try` macro and let the error handling be implemented in defer blocks.
+The goal was well aligned with the Go2 proposal where it would bring a `try` macro and let the error handling be implemented in defer blocks.
 The try-proposal was cancelled at its latest form.
-Nevertheless, we have learned that using panics for early-stage error transport isn't a bad thing but opposite.
-It seems to help to draft algorithms much faster, and still maintains the readability.
+Nevertheless, we have learned that **using panics** for early-stage **error transport isn't a bad thing but opposite**.
+It seems to help:
+- to draft algorithms much faster,
+- still maintains the readability,
+- and most importantly **it keeps your code more refactor-able** because you don't have to repeat yourself.

 ## Learnings by so far